Royce Lewis Preview, Player Props: Twins vs. Mets

 Royce Lewis At The Plate

-- Lewis enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .400 with two homers.
+- Lewis enters this game on a five-game hitting streak.
+In his last outings, he's hitting .500 with two homers.

-- In 71.7% of his 46 games this season, Lewis has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Lewis has reached base via a hit in 34 games this year (of 47 played), and had multiple hits in 13 of those games.

-- Lewis has had at least one RBI in 41.3% of his games this year (19 of 46), with more than one RBI eight times (17.4%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Lewis has driven home a run in 20 games this season (42.6%), including more than one RBI in 19.1% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.